dfinity/snsdemo/README.md

 This repository has a collection of tools to make it easier to manage environments with SNS projects and other dependencies.
-If this sounds vague it's because it's a bit of a kitchen sync.
+If this sounds vague it's because it's a bit of a kitchen sink.
 Some of them are described below.

 The official documentation for SNS testing has moved [here](https://internetcomputer.org/docs/current/developer-docs/integrations/sns/get-sns/local-testing).